Óbuda University Logo Universität Wien Logo

 Hexagon Map Image

 This research project is a collaborative work between the Department of Geography and Regional Research at the University of Vienna and the Institute of Geoinformatics of the Alba Regia Technical Faculty at Óbuda University.
 The goal is to identify patterns and gain insights into the factors that influence the crime perception gap phenomenon.
-To achieve this, we survey and analyze the places where people perceive as safe or unsafe.
+To achieve this, we survey and analyze the places where people perceive as safe or unsafe in Vienna, Austria and Budapest, Hungary.

 University logos